Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Methods

-The dimensionality of the parameter space to be covered can be reduced based on the following considerations.
-We substitute the unknown emission frequency with the central frequency of the 1~Hz analysis band.
-The search targets a system whose sky position is known with high precision; we therefore fix RA and Dec to their electromagnetic estimates.
+The search targets a system whose sky position is known with high precision; we therefore fix RA and Dec to the central value of their respective electromagnetic estimates.
 For the orbital parameters, we further assume that the angular frequency \( \Omega \), eccentricity \( e \), and argument of periastron \( \omega \) are well-constrained from electromagnetic observations, allowing the use of single central values of \( \Omega\), \(e\), and \(\omega\) for the heterodyne correction.
+Similar to the emission frequency, a parameter is considered to be well-constrained for a given coherence time \(\tcoh\) if, while using the central value of the parameter, the residual modulation in the heterodyned data is fully contained in a single frequency bin of the peakmap.

-With these assumptions, the parameter space for a given target \ac{BH} is reduced to a two-dimensional plane \( \qty(\ap,\,\tasc) \).
-The time of ascending node \(\tasc\) is bounded by the orbital period as \( \tasc \in \qty[-P/2, P/2] \), and we further impose constraints on \(\ap\) consistent with electromagnetic observations of the source.
-The validity of these assumptions must be checked for each potential target of the method.
-The case of Cygnus X-1 is discussed in Sec.~\ref{sec:search_BSD} and has been verified through simulated signal injections into simulated data that mimics the detectors' noise levels.

-To cover the remaining parameter space, we use a restricted version of the binary search metric described in Ref.~\cite{Paola_binary_metric}.
-From this metric, and allowing for a maximal loss in signal-to-noise ratio of 10\%, the resolutions in the orbital parameters are given by
+Using the simplified model presented above, a given 1~Hz band is analyzed by sampling a collection of heterodyne parameters \(\vb\Lambda_i = \qty{f_c,\, {\rm RA}_c,\, {\rm Dec}_c,\, a_{{\rm p}, i},\, t_{{\rm asc}, i},\, \Omega_c,\, e_c,\, \omega_c}\), where the subscript \(c\) indicates that we take a fixed central value for the parameter.
+The sampling of these parameters is performed to cover the two-dimensional plane \( \qty(\ap,\,\tasc) \).
+The time of ascending node \(\tasc\) is bounded by the orbital period as \( \tasc \in \qty[-P/2, P/2] \), and the range of \(\ap\) is constrained by electromagnetic observations of the source.
+The parameter-space metric of the binary phase evolution has been evaluated and tested in Ref.~\cite{Paola_binary_metric}.
+In particular, we consider here the short-segment regime \(\tcoh \ll P\) of the metric, which is satisfied by our search setup (see Sec.~\ref{sec:search_BSD}) and by the orbital period of Cygnus X-1 reported in Table~\ref{tab:cygx1-para}.
+To cover the parameter space \((\ap-\tasc)\), we use a restricted version of the binary phase metric.
+Following the discussion in Ref.~\cite{Paola_binary_metric}, the resolutions in \(\ap\) and \(\tasc\), while allowing for a maximal loss in signal-to-noise ratio of 10\%, are

 These resolutions are used to construct a square lattice \( \mathbb{Z}_2 \), as described in Refs.~\cite{Paola_binary_metric, Karl_template_placement}.
 Details on the grid construction can be found in Appendix~\ref{appendix:BSD_method_grid}.